jonsnow14/SnowFlake_Basics/README.md

 ## Data Ingestion with snowflake

->Data Ingestion in snowflake can be categroized into two categorirs
+> Data Ingestion in snowflake can be categroized into two categorirs

->>Batch Ingestion.
+>> Batch Ingestion.
             Data processed in Large,Discrete chunks
             can be onetine event or in scheduled intervals
             Typically used in scenarios where real time processing/utlization of data is not critical
             typical used like  when large amount of data is ingested everyday

->>Steps Involved in batch Ingestion
+>> Steps Involved in batch Ingestion
         1.Prepare Data File
         2.Staging/Storing Data Files somewhere , common AWS S3 bucket, local computers, other data systems
         3.Perform the ingestion with SQL or Python

   Data Laoding
-      >>Load Data from Snowflake Market place
+      >> Load Data from Snowflake Market place
-      >>Load Data from Snowflake's web inteference
+      >> Load Data from Snowflake's web inteference
-      L>>oad Data from local using Snowflake's CLI
+      >> Load Data from local using Snowflake's CLI
-      >>Copy into SQL command to load data from files in cloud into snowlake
+      >> Copy into SQL command to load data from files in cloud into snowlake

 Load data from snowflake market place (steps involved)